Mr. Moto Is So Sorry

 A Green Door Mystery

-Open the cover of the Pyramid edition and read this.
+The Pyramid edition has several blurbs.
+Open the cover and read this.

 MENACE